 The goal of the Real-Time Specification for Java (RTSJ) is to support the use of Java technology in embedded and realtime systems.
-It provides a specification for refining the Java Language Specification and the Java Virtual Machine Specification and of providing an extended Application Programming Interface that enables the creation, verification, analysis, execution, and management of Java programs for control and sensor applications.
+It provides a specification for refining the Java Language Specification and the Java Virtual Machine Specification and of providing an extended Application Programming Interface that facilitates the creation, verification, analysis, execution, and management of realtime Java programs such as control and sensor applications.

-The Java Virtual Machine and the Java Language where concieved as a portable environment for desktop and server applications.
+The Java Virtual Machine and the Java Language were conceived as a portable environment for desktop and server applications.
 The emphasis has been on throughput and responsiveness.
 These are characteristics obtainable with time-sharing systems.
-For this conventional Java environment, it is more important that each task make progress, then that a particular task completes within a predefine time slot.
+For this conventional Java environment, it is more important that each task makes progress, than that a particular task completes within a predefined time slot.

 In a realtime system, the system tries to schedule the most critical task that is ready to run first.
-When this is the most critical task, it runs until either until it is finished, it starts a more critical task, or it needs to wait for some event or data.
+This task runs until either until it is finished, it needs to wait for some event or data, or a more critical task is released.
 When it is not the most critical task in the system, i.e., a more critical task is waiting on some event or data, it can also be preempted by a more critical task that ceases to wait for its event or data.

-Realtime scheduling is commonly done with a priority preemptive scheduler, where tasks that have frequent short deadlines are given priority of tasks that have longer deadline.
+Realtime scheduling is commonly done with a priority preemptive scheduler, where tasks that have short deadlines are given priority of tasks that have loner deadline.
 The programmer is responsible for encoding some notion of task importance to priorities.
-The goal is to see that all tasks finish within there deadline.
+The goal is to see that all tasks finish within their deadlines.
 Scheduling analysis, such as Rate Monotonic Analysis, can be used to help determine this.

 Many realtime systems have nonrealtime components, so it is desirable to be able to combine realtime and nonrealtime tasks in a single system.
 Realtime tasks are then given preference over nonrealtime tasks.
 For Java, this means that realtime tasks must be scheduled before threads with conventional Java priorities (1-10).
-Being able to synchronize between tasks, both realtime and conventional Java threads, adds additional requirements as well.
+Being able to synchronize between tasks, both realtime and conventional Java threads, adds additional requirements.

 Providing realtime semantics and the additional programming interfaces required is a core part of this specification.
 So much so that the original specification provided special memory areas to avoid the use of garbage collection.
-The availability of various techniques for realtime garbage collection has changed the picture.
-Though still part of the specification, these special are no longer central to it.
+The availability of various techniques for realtime garbage collection has changed the state of practice.
+Though still part of the specification, these special memory areas are no longer central to it.
 Realtime scheduling and priority inversion avoidance for synchronization are the core of providing realtime response.
 These are provided through refinements to the base Java semantics and additional classes.

-Realtime task can be modeled both with realtime threads and with event handlers.
+Realtime tasks can be modeled both with realtime threads and with event handlers.
 Realtime threads are much the same as conventional Java threads except for how they are scheduled.
 Event handlers encapsulate a bit of work that is done every time some event occurs.
 Events are referred to as asynchronous because they generally occur independent of program flow.
-Thus, event a timed event is considered to be an asynchronous event, but scheduled periodically.
-Event handling provides a less resource intensive means of writing control applications the underlying thread mechanism can be shared between event handlers.
+Thus, a timed event is considered to be an asynchronous event, but scheduled periodically.
+Event handling provides a less resource intensive means of writing control applications because the underlying thread mechanism can be shared between event handlers.
 Deadline analysis is also somewhat simpler because the end of the work to be done is well bounded.
-Event handling is ideal for period task and responding to external impulses.
+Event handling is ideal for periodic tasks and responding to external impulses.
 The specification provides both paradigms.